How to Transfer Squarespace Sites to Another Account

 Step 2: Invite the New Owner as a Contributor

-Before you can transfer a Squarespace site, the person receiving it must first be added as a Contributor.
+Before you can transfer Squarespace sites to another account, the person receiving it must first be added as a Contributor.
 This step establishes their access to the site and ensures the transfer goes smoothly.

 The Administrator role gives them nearly full access to the site.
 They’ll be able to edit content, manage settings, and view analytics, but it does not make them the official Site Owner.